adjur/ADjurPortfolio/README.md

 Welcome to my personal portfolio on GitHub!
 This site showcases my expertise and projects as a web developer, with a strong emphasis on React, CSS, HTML, JavaScript, and JSX.

-Live Demo
-Click the link above to view a live demo of my portfolio, hosted using GitHub Pages.

 -Features-

 React: Utilized to build a scalable and efficient user interface.